Гіпокаліємія

 Hypomagnesemia is a common correlate of hypokalemia.
 Much of this correlation is attributable to common causes (ie, diuretics, diarrhea), but hypomagnesemia itself may also result in increased renal potassium losses.

-Diuretics are by far the most commonly used drugs that cause hypokalemia.
+Diuretics are by far the most commonly used medications that cause hypokalemia.
 Potassium-wasting diuretics that block sodium reabsorption proximal to the distal nephron include

 • Loop diuretics